rfelixallen/inhospitable/README.md

 Fixes
 * Add in more informative logging
 * Adjust amount and placement of food/meds in a bunker
+* Fix Monster hunting and wandering

 Log
 8/6/15
+- Made it such that monsters will only chase if they are within 5 spaces.
+HOWEVER, it seems that if one knows where you are, then they all know where you are and will run from miles away.
+They also wander like mosquitoes, and I want them to walk in straight lines for n spaces before determining a new direction.

 -Finished a rough draft of working spiral code.
 The game will look at the players starting position, and then rotate them around in a spiral until it finds a valid starting position.
 I thought about doing this for bunkers, but all they really need is a border around them.
 I also updated the bunkers so that they had a 1 pixel buffer around them.
 This is to prevent them from becoming blocked off.

 8/5/15